Battle of Stalingrad's impacts on civilians

-The Battle of Stalingrad's impacts on civilians are categorized by widespread chaos, devastation, war crimes, starvation, hypothermia, and disease.
+The Battle of Stalingrad's impacts on civilians were categorized by widespread chaos, devastation, war crimes, starvation, hypothermia, and disease.
 A major engagement on the Eastern Front of World War II, the battle was a protracted siege and struggle (July 1942-February 1943) within the Soviet Union between the Soviet military and various Axis powers led by Nazi Germany.
 At stake was control over the Soviet city of Stalingrad (now known as Volgograd) in southern Russia.
 The battle was notable for its exceptionally fierce close-quarters combat and direct assaults on civilians; the battle epitomized urban warfare and would be the costliest urban battle to ever take place.

 Civilian casualties were extensive as a result of German military actions (often directed explicitly at civilians), extensive aerial bombing and artillery bombardments, and the Soviet governing party's refusal to initiate civilian safety procedures.
 Civilians became further involved by either being recruited or forced to "work" for the Axis or Soviet militaries, often as saboteurs, scouts, or general labourers.

 Estimates of civilian deaths range from about 40,000 to up to 235,000.
 Stalingrad was almost entirely destroyed, with 99% of the city being considered "rubble" by February 1943.
 Estimates of the city's pre-battle population range from roughly 400,000-700,000 but only 1,515 civilians remained in 1943, with most having either fled or been killed.
-Later events of the war, such as the "rape of Berlin," is often considered "revenge" for the brutality civilians faced in Stalingrad.
+Later events of the war, such as the "rape of Berlin", are often considered "revenge" for the brutality civilians faced in Stalingrad.